schulle4u/yellow-extensions-schulle4u/daily/README.md

 <p align="center"><img src="daily-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/daily.zip) and copy ZIP file into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show daily pages

 Create a `[daily]` shortcut.
 On the pages you wish to show as daily pages, define a `Daily` entry in your page settings.
 Use the numeric representation for the day of the week, e.g. 1 for monday, 2 for tuesday.